Interwoven Quotes

 I once believed that aiming for perfection would land me in the realm of excellence.
 This, however, may not be the trajectory of how things happen.
 In fact, the pursuit of perfection may be the biggest obstacle to becoming whole.

 It seems essential to value hard work and determination and yet recognize that the road to excellence is littered with mistakes and subsequent lessons.
 Imperfection and excellence are intertwined.
-There is joy in our pain, strength in weakness, courage in compassion, and power in forgiveness. - Author: Ann Brasco
+There is joy in our pain, strength in weakness, courage in compassion, and power in forgiveness. ~ Ann Brasco

 Interwoven quotes by Ann Brasco